Lake Placid, Florida, USA

 - Largemouth Bass

-Lake Placid FL Statistics & Helpful Links
+Lake Placid Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed

 Water Level Control: Southwest Florida Water Management District

 Surface Area: 3,320 acres

 Normal Elevation (Full Pond): 92 feet

 Average Depth: 23 feet